Royal National Institute for Deaf People

-The Royal National Institute for Deaf People (RNID), known as Action on Hearing Loss from 2011 to 2020, is a charitable organisation working on behalf of the UK's 9 million people who are deaf or have hearing loss.
+The Royal National Institute for Deaf People (RNID), known as Action on Hearing Loss from 2011 to 2020, is a charitable organisation working on behalf of the UK's 12 million people who are deaf, have hearing loss, or tinnitus.

 History

 The Royal National Institute for Deaf People was founded as the National Bureau for Promoting the General Welfare of the Deaf in 1911 by Leo Bonn (Leo Bernard William Bonn) a deaf merchant banker, and philanthropist, in the ballroom of his home, at Bonn House, 22 Upper Brook Street, Mayfair, on 9 June 1911.
 The house is marked by a memorial plaque unveiled by Prince Philip, Duke of Edinburgh, Patron to the RNID, on 9 June 1998.

 The Bureau was reorganised as the National Institute for the Deaf in 1924.
-Alongside its role in influencing public policy in favour of people who are hard of hearing in the UK, it also developed a role as a provider of care to deaf and hard of hearing people with additional needs during the late 1920s and early 1930s.
+Alongside its role in influencing public policy in favour of people who are deaf or have hearing loss in the UK, it also developed a role as a provider of care to people who are deaf have hearing loss with additional needs during the late 1920s and early 1930s.

 During the 1940s, with the introduction of the National Health Service to the UK, it successfully campaigned for the provision of free hearing aids through the new welfare state system.
 The 1950s and 1960s saw its increasing influence marked by Royal recognition: in 1958, Prince Philip became the Patron of the institute; and in 1961 Elizabeth II approved the addition of the "Royal" prefix, creating the Royal National Institute for the Deaf (RNID).

 The Institute expanded into medical and technological research during the 1960s and 1970s, being a key player in the development of NHS provided behind-the-ear hearing aids.
 During the 1980s it developed the Telephone Exchange for the Deaf, a pioneering relay service allowing telephone users and deaf "textphone" users to communicate with each other using a third-party operator to relay voice and text communication.
-This became the service known as Typetalk in 1991, funded by BT but operated on their behalf by RNID until 7 December 2009 when the RNID stepped down from the service.
+This became the service known as Typetalk in 1991, funded by BT but operated on their behalf by RNID until 7 December 2009 when RNID stepped down from the service.
 It is now solely owned, run and managed by BT alone.
 In March 2009 the name of the Typetalk service was changed to Text Relay.

 In 1992 the Institute changed its name to the Royal National Institute for Deaf People but kept the initials RNID.

-June 2011 saw celebrations of 100 years of the RNID and a new trading name, "Action on Hearing Loss", which was chosen to describe the breadth of help and support that RNID provided for people with all types of hearing loss – from people who were profoundly deaf, to people who were losing their hearing.
+June 2011 saw celebrations of 100 years of RNID and a new trading name, "Action on Hearing Loss", which was chosen to describe the breadth of help and support that RNID provided for people with all types of hearing loss – from people who were profoundly deaf, to people who were losing their hearing.
 While trading under the new name, it kept its legal name, Royal National Institute for Deaf People.